Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 He put on his best attack face just to make sure though.

-Heihachi just chuckled, watching his grandson scramble up and run for the storehouse.
+Heihachi just chuckled, watching as his grandson scrambled up and ran for the storehouse.
 Well, he supposed most of that stuff had just been gathering dust anyway.

 His grandfather had had to resort to more creative ways of awarding Hikaru since then.
 Even parents couldn't deny a grandfather's right to give gifts to his beloved grandson, after all.

 Of course, this arrangement still didn't get Hikaru any money.
-But at least he would have an expensive...thing even if he didn't have any money.
+But at least he would at least have an expensive...thing this way.

 "Jeez!"
 Hikaru mussed up his hair in frustration.
 "There's nothing in here but broken pots and ugly scrolls!"